Traits, Personality and Behavior

 Consider an adult dog from a shelter or a rescue group.
 Many of the health problems in Schnoodles aren't apparent in puppyhood, but by adopting an adult dog, most of them can be ruled out.
 In addition, Schnoodles can live 15 or more years, so an adult dog will still be a part of your family for a long time to come.

 Puppy or adult, take your Schnoodle to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues.
 Ask specifically about dental care, as most toy breeds suffer from dental problems, as well as tips on dealing with tear staining.

 Don't ever, ever, ever buy a puppy from a pet store.
 You're more likely to get an unhealthy, unsocialized and difficult to housetrain puppy and will be supporting the cruelty of high-volume puppy mills.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Pet insurance for Schnoodles costs more than for mixed breed dogs.
 This is because Schnoodles are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Schnoodles are susceptible.
-The best time to get pet insurance for your Schnoodle is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Schnoodles are susceptible.
+The best time to get pet insurance for your Schnoodle is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.